Mali i Trebeshinës

-Mali i Trebeshinës is a massif situated on the border between Përmet and Tepelenë municipalities, in southern Albania.
+Trebeshinë is a massif situated on the border between Përmet and Tepelenë municipalities, in southern Albania.

-Part of the Trebeshinë-Dhëmbel-Nemërçkë mountain range, it stretches approximately 15-16 km in length, from the Kiçoku Pass to the Gorge of Këlcyrë, in a northwest-southeast orientation, reaching a height of 1922 m.
+Part of the Trebeshinë–Dhëmbel–Nemërçkë mountain range, it stretches approximately 15-16 km in length, from the Kiçoku Pass to the Gorge of Këlcyrë, in a northwest-southeast orientation, reaching a height of 1922 m.

 Geology

 Composed primarily of Mesozoic and Neogene limestone, the mountain forms an anticline in the shape of a box, with a dome-shaped ridge carved from karst processes.
 Trebeshinë features numerous dry streams with shallow beds flowing down its slopes.
 On the eastern slope, the landscape is covered with bushes and oak trees.
 Summer pastures and medicinal plants are also widespread.